Brunxi/LUCID/README.md

 - **Error with OrthoFinder**: Ensure all proteome files are valid FASTA format and properly downloaded from ENSEMBL FUNGI
 - **RNA-seq analysis error**: Verify that genome files are correctly named as `genome.fa` and `genome.gtf`
 - **SRA download failure**: Check internet connection and SRA accession numbers
+- **dsRNA design errors**: Ensure the input FASTA contains valid sequences and Python dependencies are installed

 ### Getting Help